IntersectMBO/cardano-node/cardano-tracer/docs/cardano-rtview.md

   epPort: 3300
 ```

 Here `epHost` and `epPort` specify the host and the port for RTView web page.
+Also, you can find examples of configuration files in [configuration directory](https://github.com/input-output-hk/cardano-node/tree/master/cardano-tracer/configuration).

 That's it.
 Now run `cardano-tracer` and open [127.0.0.1:3300](https://127.0.0.1:3300) in your browser.